Europasaurus: Discovery and naming

 After more fossil material was found, including bones, excavation of the bone-bearing layer commenced in April 1999, conducted by a local association of private fossil collectors.
 Although the quarry operator was cooperative, excavation was complicated by the near-vertical orientation of the layers that limited access, as well as by the ongoing quarrying.
 The sauropod material could not be excavated directly from the layer but had to be collected from lose blocks that resulting from blasting.
 The exact origin of the bone material was therefore unclear, but could later be traced to a single bed (bed 83).
-An excavation conducted between July 20–28 of 2000 rescued ca. 50 t of bone-bearing blocks containing vertebrate remains.
+An excavation conducted between July 20 and 28, 2000, rescued ca. 50 t of bone-bearing blocks containing vertebrate remains.
 Fossils were prepared and stored in the Dinosaur Park Münchehagen (DFMMh), a private dinosaur open-air museum located close to Hanover.
 Due to the very good preservation of the bones, consolidating agents had to be applied only occasionally, and preparation could be conducted comparatively quickly as bone would separate easily from the surrounding rock.
 Bones of simple shape could sometimes be prepared in less than an hour, while the preparation of a sacrum required a workload of three weeks.
 By January 2001, 200 single vertebrate bones had already been prepared.
 At this point, the highest bone density was found in a block measuring 70 x 70 cm, which contained ca. 20 bones.
 By January 2002, preparation of an even larger block had revealed a partial sauropod skull – the first to be discovered in Europe.
 Before complete removal of the bones from the block, a silicon cast was made of the block to document the precise three-dimensional position of the individual bones.

-Part of the Europasaurus fossil material got damaged or destroyed by arson fire in the night from the 4th to the 5th of October, 2003.
+Part of the Europasaurus fossil material got damaged or destroyed by arson fire on the night of 4–5 October 2003.
 The fire destroyed the laboratory and exhibition hall of the Dinosaur Park Münchehagen, resulting in the loss of 106 bones, which account for 15% of the bones prepared at the time.
 Furthermore, the fire affected most of the still unprepared blocks, with firefighting water hitting the hot stone causing additional crumbling.
 Destroyed specimens include DFMMh/FV 100, which included the best preserved vertebral series and the only complete pelvis.